-You’ve checked your website position on Google and seeing your competitors outrank you is a sinking feeling because you’ve probably spent a lot of time and money on your website and you just don’t know why you aren’t ranking as well as you could.
+You’ve checked your website position on Google and seeing your competitors outrank you is a sinking feeling.
+You’ve probably spent a lot of time and money on your website and SEO and you just don’t know why you aren’t ranking as well as you could.

 The number one reason for a website not appearing on Google is badly applied SEO — or, in some cases, no SEO at all.

-SEO stands for Search Engine Optimisation.
-It’s what makes your website searchable, so people can find it on Google.
+Simply because search engine optimisation is what makes your website searchable – so people can find it on Google.
 When it’s done correctly and consistently, SEO should get your website in front of your target audience.

-But if you’ve no experience of SEO, you might be making SEO mistakes that are costing you customers.
+Even if you’ve been doing SEO for a while, you might be making SEO mistakes that are costing you attracting more clients.

-While there are literally dozens of potential SEO mistakes to avoid, I’ve rounded up the top 10 easiest mistakes to fix and given you actionable tips to help you.
+While there are literally dozens of potential SEO mistakes to avoid, here are my top ten easiest mistakes to fix and with actionable tips to help you.

 So, let’s get started.

 HTTPS stands for hypertext transfer protocol secure and it ensures data security over the network.
 You may have noticed that website URLs start with HTTP.
-Most have an S at the end.
+Some have an S at the end, some don’t.

 But is HTTPS really necessary?